maptracker/datasciencecoursera/Rnotes.md

   * `read.csv()` = alias for read.table, but with different defaults
     for CSV files.
 Use `read.csv2()` for CSV formats from countries where ',' is used as a decimal point.
+  * <a name='quotedCoercion'></a>**Caution** - If a "cell" in a file is quoted, R will consider it character data *no matter what you've specified with colClasses*.
+If you try to set the mode with colClasses to something other than "character" (numeric, logical, etc), R will halt with an error.
+You need to read such columns as character, [then explicitly cast them][ReadCsvForcedChar], for example with as.numeric().
 * `readLines(fileName, numLines)` = read arbitrary lines from a text file
   * returns a character vector
 * `load()` = reads in binary R object saved to a file